django-bridge/django-bridge/website/docs/messages.md

 When building web applications, you will likely need to send users one-time notifications (also known as “flash messages”) after certain events take place (like creating/updating/deleting something).

-Django provides [a module](https://docs.djangoproject.com/en/5.0/ref/contrib/messages/) for generating these messages from Python and Django Render makes these messages available to React components with a context called ``MessagesContext``.
+Django provides [a module](https://docs.djangoproject.com/en/5.0/ref/contrib/messages/) for generating these messages from Python and Django Bridge makes these messages available to React components with a context called ``MessagesContext``.

 Messages can have one of three levels: Success, Warning and Error.
 Their contents can be either plain text or HTML.